DanielAdeyemi/LeetCode_26_Remove_Duplicates_From_Sorted_Array/README.md

 ## <div align="center"> 🌟 _Teaching points:_

 - don't forget to reduce index after removing intger from an array;
+- for Python easier use 'while' loop since we can't change index inside for loop

 ## <div align="center"> 🌟 _Improvement opportunities:_